 2019 Price: $40 per person

 The next morning, we took a pre-booked Gray Line bus back to the airport.
-Our flight out of Keflavik left at 9:20 a.m. on Tuesday and, due to the time difference, we arrived home in Charlotte at 5:15 p.m. that same day.
+Our flight out of Keflavik left at 9:20 a.m. on Tuesday and, due to the time difference, we arrived home at 5:15 p.m. that same day.

 All-in-all it was a good first tour experience.
 I think I still prefer to plan trips myself but I appreciated having a guide driving on unknown wintry back roads.
 Iceland is definitely on my list to visit again.
 With any luck, I can plan a trip during the warmer months to see puffin, whales, and the northern country.